wuyichen24/system-design-knowledge/components/message_queue/Kafka.md

    - One partition can be consumed by multiple consumers in different consumer group.

 ### Consumer group
+- **Consumer group**
    - A group of consumers that consume the same topic.

 ### Broker, cluster
 - **Broker**